robertpeteuil/aws-quick-cli/README.md

 **aws-stop** - stops the instance specified.
 Like *aws-start* there is only one syntax for this utility.

 > `aws-stop NAME` - stops the instance tagged NAME

-**aws-ssh** - connect (vis ssh) to a referenced instance.
-The default syntax for this utility is very simple, but it has several optional parameters.

-> `aws-ssh NAME` - connect via ssh to the instance tagged NAME
->
-> `aws-ssh NAME -u LOGINUSER` - use LOGINUSER in the ssh command
->
-> `aws-ssh NAME -n` - *No PEM key Mode*  For users who have appended their id-rsa.pub key to authorized_keys on the remote host
->
-> `aws-ssh NAME -d` - *debug mode* - allows troubleshooting connection problems by displaying calculated values within the utility

 #### Compatibility: